tagatac/bagoup/README.md

 bagoup
 ======
-bagoup *(pronounced BAAGoop)* is a work-in-progress backup utility for Mac OS Messages, implemented in Go, inspired by [Baskup](http://peterkaminski09.github.io/baskup/).
+bagoup *(pronounced BAAGoop)* is a backup utility for Mac OS Messages, implemented in Go, inspired by [Baskup](http://peterkaminski09.github.io/baskup/).

 # Usage